 The marine recreational vessel industry is constantly changing.
 Marine recreational vessels are more complex due to emerging new technologies.
-The Marine Technology Program is designed to enable the graduate to enter the marine repair industry as an entry-level technician, able to maintain and repair modern marine recreational vessels.
+The Marine Specialist Program is designed to enable the graduate to enter the marine repair industry as an entry-level technician, able to maintain and repair modern marine recreational vessels.
 The program focuses on propulsion systems including inboard engines, both gas and diesel, and inboard and stern drive systems.
-The program also covers outboard marine engines and other systems including personal watercraft, electrical, electronics and mechanical systems found on modern marine recreational vessels.
+The program also covers outboard marine engines and other systems including electrical, electronic and mechanical systems found on modern marine recreational vessels.